serayuzgur/weld/README.md

 This project can end up with,

 * Staying as a learning-level project.
-* Upgrading to a multi-adaptered source to API  generator.
+* Upgrading to a multi-adaptered source for API  generator.

 ## Version
 ### 0.0.1-alpha